Traap/nvims/README.md

 ```

 ### Set Neovim default configuration.
- default is one of the Neovim distribution nvim provides.
-Normally, this means
+default is one of the Neovim distribution nvims provides.
+Normally, this
- nvim will launch Neovim similar to using `nvim -u NORC`.
-This changes when
+means nvims will launch Neovim similar to using "nvim -u NORC".
+This changes
- nvim -s is used.
-Firstly, your selection is written to
+when nvims -s is used.
+Firstly, $defaultNeovimDistro is written to with your
- `~/.config/nvims/nvim_default_app` Secondly, when you run nvims and select
+desired default.
+Secondly, when you run nvims and select "default", nvims
- `default`, nvims will figure use your default.
+will set $choice to $defaultNeovimDistro.

 Your selection is written to `~/.config/nvims/nvim_appnames` and to
 `~/.config/nvims/nvim_default_app`.